Search

 Article 7

-Highlighting the failed experience of all the previous political regimes of Afghanistan in terms of respecting the people’s right to exercise their will in decision-making and micro-management by the center of provinces and districts; and the need for fundamental change to the structure of the country’s political system;
+We highlight the failed experience of all the previous political regimes of Afghanistan in terms of respecting the people’s right to exercise their will in decision-making and micro-management by the center of provinces and districts; and we emphasize the need for fundamental change to the structure of the country’s political system;

 Article 8

-With a deep understanding of the country’s God-gifted natural wealth and huge human capacity whose optimal and fair utilization can provide for self-reliance, economic growth, and welfare of the people;
+We believe that if we use the country’s God-gifted natural wealth and huge human capacity optimally and fairly, they can provide for self-reliance, economic growth, and welfare of the people;

 Article 9

-Hoping that our dear homeland Afghanistan will become a secure and stable, free and prosperous and just country where the fundamental rights of its citizens rooted in Islamic teachings and human rights values are ensured and its citizens enjoy equal rights and responsibilities in real life and before the law, free from ethnic, linguistic, cultural and religious discrimination;
+We believe that our dear homeland Afghanistan shall become a secure and stable, free and prosperous and just country where the fundamental rights of its citizens rooted in Islamic teachings and human rights values are ensured and its citizens enjoy equal rights and responsibilities in real life and before the law, free from ethnic, linguistic, cultural and religious discrimination;

 Article 10

-Believing that Afghanistan should become a locus for cooperation and regional connectivity, respecting the United Nations charter, the Islamic Cooperation Organization charter, Islamic human rights declaration, and the Universal Declaration of Human Rights and pursuing the principles of mutual respect, non-interference in internal affairs of other countries, good neighborliness peaceful coexistence and pursuing a positive and active policy of neutrality;
+We believe that Afghanistan should become a locus for cooperation and regional connectivity.
+It should respect the United Nations charter, the Islamic Cooperation Organization charter, Islamic human rights declaration, the Universal Declaration of Human Rights, and all covenants and conventions that Afghanistan has adopted.
+Afghanistan’s international relations should be governed by the principles of mutual respect, non-interference in internal affairs of other countries, good neighborliness, peaceful coexistence and pursuit of a positive and active policy of neutrality;

 Article 11

-Realizing that Afghanistan will try to announce at an international conference that it wishes to have no problems with any country and wishes to emerge as a neutral country in the arena of international politics and that there is a need for the international community to give necessary guarantees of non-interference in Afghanistan’s affairs;
+Afghanistan shall try to announce at an international conference that it wishes to have no problems with any country and wishes to emerge as a neutral country in the arena of international politics and that there is a need for the international community to give necessary guarantees of non-interference in Afghanistan’s affairs;

 Article 12